 It’s been difficult to determine the exact genetic causes of Parkinson’s disease.
 You or your loved one could be experiencing a completely different treatment response, rate of decline, and symptoms from others with the same diagnosis.
 There have been some discoveries made in the way genetic changes affect the protein build-up of Parkinson’s dementia.
 This could be the key in finding out why people display different symptoms of Parkinson’s disease and how it can be treated.
 Keep in mind that genetic mutations won’t always trigger Parkison’s, but they will put you at risk.

 It’s estimated that 5-10% of people like you—or either of your parents living with Parkinson’s dementia—also have a GBA-gene mutation.
 Keep in mind though: there are over 380 mutations associated with the GBA gene.
-Of those, only a select few can cause the development of Parkinson’s disease.
+Of those, only a select few are capable of causing the symptoms of Parkinson’s disease.
 This means that you’re still at a low risk for developing this neurodegenerative disease even if you have a GBA gene alteration.

 Any genetic alteration to the SNCA gene directly creates excess alpha-synuclein.
 Once an excess amount of Alpha-synuclein or Lewy bodies start to form in the brain, the activity of your nerve cells will be negatively impacted.
 The abnormal amount of alpha-synuclein protein is one of the causes of Parkinson’s disease that can be found in every person afflicted.
 Research teams have been working on ways to reduce the amount of Lewy bodies present in someone with Parkinson’s dementia.